Migration Card and Registration

 What happens if I lose my migration card?

 You should inform your coordinator and follow the procedure outlined at the Visa and Registration website within 1-2 days of the loss of migration card.
-We advise you to keep copies of your migration card, passport, visa and registration coupon in your files in addition to the originals.
+We advise you to keep copies of your migration card, passport, visa and registration slip in your files in addition to the originals.
 After your migration card is re-issued, please mind that you should apply for registration (see below).

 Registration

 Each time you leave the country, your registration is cancelled.
-Upon return to Russia – you must register again.
+Upon return to Russia you must register again.

 How quickly do I need to be registered?

-Category of foreign nationals |
+Category of foreign nationals

-Deadline for getting registered if a non-Russian citizen comes to Russia from abroad |
+Deadline for getting registered if a non-Russian citizen comes to Russia from abroad

-Deadline for getting registered if a non-Russian citizen comes back to Moscow from other Russian cities/villages |
+Deadline for getting registered if a non-Russian citizen comes back to Moscow from other Russian cities/villages

-Deadline for getting registered if a non-Russian citizen moves from one place of living to another one within Moscow |
+Deadline for getting registered if a non-Russian citizen moves from one place of living to another one within Moscow

-Visa-free |
+Visa-free

-7 business days, except for citizens of Ukraine, Belarus, Armenia, Kyrgyzstan and Kazakhstan (up to 30 days) and citizens of Uzbekistan and Tajikistan (up to 15 days) |
+7 business days, except for citizens of Ukraine, Belarus, Armenia, Kyrgyzstan, and Kazakhstan (up to 30 days) and citizens of Uzbekistan and Tajikistan (up to 15 days)

-3 business days |
+3 business days

-HQS This category includes employees who arrive in Russia with an HQS visa or who have converted their visas to HQS visas while in Russia. |
+This category includes foreign nationals who arrive in Russia with an HQS visa or who have converted their visas to HQS visas while in Russia.

-90 calendar days Note: As registration is still needed for some formalities (obtaining a bank card, a health insurance policy, etc.) we kindly request that HQS status holders submit the documents for registration within 3 business days of their first arrival in Russia. |
+Note: As registration is still needed for some formalities (obtaining a bank card, a work permit, etc.), it is recommended that HQS status holders, including HQS family members, submit the documents for registration within 3 business days of their first arrival in Russia.

-30 calendar days |
+30 calendar days

-3 business days |
+3 business days

-Other visas |
+Other visas

-7 business days |
+7 business days

-7 business days |
+7 business days

-3 business days |
+3 business days